Teaching About Police Brutality

 3. #FergusonSyllabus: Talking and Teaching About Police Violence: This lesson plan, from Prison Culture, aims to teach young people about police violence.
 The lesson begins by introducing a few general questions meant to get students thinking about who benefits and suffers from policing before jumping into an extensive list of activities grouped into the categories: Introductory Activities, Historical Timelines of Policing, and Art.
 Each one of these activities are interactive and unique, encouraging students to collaborate with each other while learning about policing and violence.

-4. YOUTH and POLICE: Police and the Use of Force: The Constitutional Rights Foundation put together a lesson, which consists of an overview, teacher tips, objectives, materials and preparation, and procedure, about police and the use of force.
+4. YOUTH and POLICE: Police and the Use of Force: Teach Democracy, formerly known as the Constitutional Rights Foundation, put together a lesson, which consists of an overview, teacher tips, objectives, materials and preparation, and procedure, about police and the use of force.
 In this plan, students will learn about the truth of police work, complete a worksheet about when police officers may have to use force in the field, and work in pairs to analyze a case and decide what level of force should be used.
 By working through this lesson, students will be able to understand a bit more about the difficult choices police officers have to make regarding force in certain situations.

 5. Police shootings, race and respect: PBS NEWSHOUR EXTRA supplies a lesson plan for grades 7-12 about police shootings, race, and respect.
 This lesson calls for students to read a provided summary about police shootings against African Americans, watch the video or read the transcript of Tetrina Blalock on police brutality and demanding respect, read the article “New study gives broader look into how police killings affect black Americans’ mental health”, and answering a handful of discussion questions.